jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

             return False
         return True

-* the update the function with the first observation
+* the change the function with the first observation

   .. code-block:: python